Intevation/intelmq-mailgen/README.md

 ```
 (See the GnuPG documentation for details.)

-Now, you should be able to sign using this key withtout being prompted for
+Now, you should be able to sign using this key without being prompted for
 a passphrase.
 Try, for example:

 ```